jushg/goose/README.md

 ![T diagram for project](./docs/t-diag.png)

 This is a CS4215 Project that demonstrates a compiler and a concurrent virtual machine.
 It consists of a Goose (our sublanguage of Golang) compiler, a Gosling (our VM's instruction language) interpreter, as well as a frontend to demonstrates its use.
-You can also find our presentation [here](https://hackmd.io/@oTAS25NTSSOiOfG0ri-H5A/HJXb9Pol0) (and [slides.md](./docs/slides.md))
+You can also find our presentation [here](https://hackmd.io/@oTAS25NTSSOiOfG0ri-H5A/HJXb9Pol0) (and [slides.md](./docs/slides.md)).
+Our project can be found [here](./docs/CS4215_Project_Report.pdf)

 Authors: